Academic Forgiveness

 Adopted by the president on February 8, 2011.
 Effective August 30, 2011 (Fall 2011).

-The January 2021 amendment adds a three-year option for students who complete credits elsewhere; specifies that once Academic Forgiveness is applied it cannot be reversed; and students can only be approved for Academic Forgiveness once.
+Amended in January 2021, to be effective immediately; adds a three-year option for students who complete credits elsewhere; specifies that once Academic Forgiveness is applied it cannot be reversed; and students can only be approved for Academic Forgiveness once.
+The grade CD is added to the list of grades that cannot be used for credit towards the student's degree.
+The cumulative grade point average will be reset to 0.00 after the Drop/Add period of the term of re-enrollment instead of upon approval of the petition.

 2. History